megh2k/Enrol-Course-Automated/README.md

 python script to enrol in specific courses @ York University.
 The script constantly uses VSB information about available seats, if found, redirects to REM to enrol in the course.

+The user receives an email upon successful enrolment in a course.

 This project is hosted on Google Cloud Platform (GCP) where the script is running 24/7 with the help of VM Instance.

+--- technologies ---
+automation using selenium
+python for coding language
+SendGrid APIs for sending email